Roku Streambar SE Soundbar Review

 Roku Streambar

-The Roku Streambar SE is a cheaper, paired-down version of the Roku Streambar.
+The Roku Streambar SE is a cheaper, pared-down version of the Roku Streambar.
 Both come with a selection of wireless connectivity options, including Wi-Fi and Airplay compatibility, as well as integrated access to streaming apps.
 However, there are some caveats that come with the SE version's price.
 It compresses much more at max volume and can't get as loud.
 It also isn't as well-built and doesn't support Dolby Digital.

 Roku Streambar Pro